Cardiac action potential: Cardiac automaticity

 Cardiac automaticity also known as autorhythmicity, is the property of the specialized conductive muscle cells of the heart to generate spontaneous cardiac action potentials.
 Automaticity can be normal or abnormal, caused by temporary ion channel characteristic changes such as certain medication usage, or in the case of abnormal automaticity the changes are in electrotonic environment, caused, for example, by myocardial infarction.

 Phases

 Action potentials recorded from sheep atrial and ventricular cardiomyocytes with phases shown.
 Ion currents approximate to ventricular action potential.

 The standard model used to understand the cardiac action potential is that of the ventricular myocyte.
-Outlined below are the five phases of the ventricular myocyte action potential, with reference also to the SAN action potential.
+Outlined below are the five phases of the ventricular myocyte action potential, with reference also to the SA node action potential.

 Figure 2a: Ventricular action potential (left) and sinoatrial node action potential (right) waveforms.
 The main ionic currents responsible for the phases are below (upwards deflections represent ions flowing out of cell, downwards deflection represents inward current).